Application of the notion of $\Phi$-object to the study of p-class groups and p-ramified torsion groups of abelian

-If one replaces the $p$-class group $\CH$ of a real abelian field $K$ by the larger $\Z_p[\G]$-module $\CT_K$ (torsion group of the Galois group of the maximal abelian $p$-ramified pro-$p$-extension of $K$), one gets easier annihilation theorems and a proof of the Main Conjecture for such invariants.
-Indeed, for them, the norm maps $\Norm_{k/k'}$ are surjective and the transfer maps $\J_{k/k'}$ are injective under Leopoldt's conjecture \cite[Theorem IV.2.1]{Gra6}, \cite{Jau3,Jau4,Ngtor}; so this family behaves as the family of relative class groups, which allows obvious statements of the Main Conjecture and then their proofs with similar techniques, as done for instance in \cite{Grei}.
+If one considers, in the real case, the $\Z_p[\G]$-modules $\CT_K$, one gets, for them, an easier annihilation theorem from the $p$-adic Mellin transform of Stickelberger elements (see \S\,\ref{annTphi}).
+Moreover, the norm maps $\Norm_{k/k'}$ are surjective and the transfer maps $\J_{k/k'}$ are injective under Leopoldt's conjecture \cite[Th\'eor\`eme I.1]{Gra41}, \cite{Jau3, Ngtor, Jau4} (collected in \cite[Theorem IV.2.1]{Gra6}); so this family behaves as that of relative class groups, which allows an obvious statement of the Finite AMC and then its proof with similar techniques, as done for instance in \cite{Grei}.